Go Van Gogh

 Oct 17, 2011

 This is a very fun route that should not be missed!
 The run-out 5.6ish slab leading to the crack can be avoided by following a crack that comes in from the left - you'll want to use long slings and consider some back cleaning to avoid rope drag.
 Another option is to do Groovin first and then during rappel place and clip a solid piece or two in the bottom of the crack so the slab can be top-roped.
-The harder climbing up the crack are well protected.
+The harder climbing up the bottom part of the crack protects well, the wild moves above has thinner gear (small nuts and maybe a cam) until you clip the first piton.